pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 ### CLI and Engine

-In the previous step, you found out that the language host sends requests to the engine to fullfil your to be infrastructure.
+In the previous step, you found out that the language host sends requests to the engine to fullfil your to-be infrastructure.

-It is now that our Pulumi engine gets to work.
+It is now that the Pulumi engine gets to work.
 The engine combines the intended model of the infrastructure received from the language host, the current state recorded in the state backend and the actual resource state to compute which actions need to be executed to bring the actual state in line with the intended model.

 Our little example contains dependencies: every `s3.BucketObject` uses the `bucket.id` as way to define in which bucket these objects should be stored.
 The property `id` from the `s3.Bucket` is an `Output`.
 Outputs are Pulumi's way of tracking which property of one resource is required by another, hereby creating a dependency between the resources.
-Our engine uses all these outputs passed from one resource to another as the vertices in a directed acyclic graph (DAG).
+The engine uses all these outputs passed from one resource to another as the vertices in a directed acyclic graph (DAG).
 The engine determines the order of actions based on this graph.

-On a first run of `pulumi up` of our example program, our engine will first create the bucket, wait for the provisioning to be complete, after which the actual bucket id is passed to the creation of all the bucket objects.
+On a first run of `pulumi up` of our example program, the engine will first create the bucket, wait for the provisioning to be complete, after which the actual bucket id is passed to the creation of all the bucket objects.
 Since none of the bucket objects depend on other resources, these bucket objects can all be provisioned concurrently.
 The engine will

-On a second run, assuming no modifications to our example program, the Pulumi engine will compare the to be model with the actual state and conclude that nothing needs to be done.
+On a second run, assuming no modifications to our example program, the Pulumi engine will compare the to-be model with the actual state and conclude that nothing needs to be done.

 Let's crank up the number of bucket objects to 11.